18F/identity-idp/README.md

 Then, visit http://localhost:3000/user_flows in your browser!

+### Load testing mode

+The sign up flow includes a step where the user receives an email with a tokenized link that enables them to confirm their account.

+If you would like to skip the email step, you can set the `Figaro.env.load_testing_mode` key to `true`.
+This will surface the tokenized confirmation link during the sign up flow so that checking email is not required to confirm an account's email address.

 ### Proofing vendors

 Some proofing vendor code is located in private Github repositories because of NDAs.
 You can still use it